Indira Gandhi-Sharia vs Secularism

 The National Registration Department’s victory in the Federal Court not to endorse Lina Joy’s conversion to Catholicism in her national identity card placed Lina Joy’s case squarely into Syariah territory.
 The secularists saw red and an unconstitutional hand behind that decision.
 It was in fact a constitutional matter that concerned an individuals right to freedom of religion and worship.
 The opposition and pro Lina Joy lobby fought it as a matter of administrative action and rightfully lost that battle.

-The secularists argued that as Lina Joy was now a Catholic, the matter no longer belonged in the jurisdiction of the Syariah courts.
-What they failed to recognize is that apostasy in Islamic jurisprudence is a religious matter and therefore a matter for the Syariah courts to deal with.
+The secularists argued that as Lina Joy was now a Catholic, the matter no longer belonged in the jurisdiction of the Sharia courts.
+What they failed to recognize is that apostasy in Islamic jurisprudence is a religious matter and therefore a matter for the Sharia courts to deal with.

 Indira Gandhi’s problems arose it appears when the words “re conversion” and “renouncing” Islam was added to the sub text of her claims in her matter.
 The pre emption of apostasy may have derailed her chances of gaining access to her daughter it appears.